matjsz/alf-t5/README.md

 ## Development

-**CoAL** was tested on a diverse range of hardware, which has helped a lot on understanding the capabilities of the system and its problems.
-Luckily, there were more good surprises than problems, but improvement is never a waste of time, so it will be key to keep improving **CoAL**'s architecture.
+**ALF-T5** was tested on a diverse range of hardware, which has helped a lot on understanding the capabilities of the system and its problems.
+Luckily, there were more good surprises than problems, but improvement is never a waste of time, so it will be key to keep improving **ALF-T5**'s architecture.

 The hardware in which it was tested was: